PrestaShop/docs/development/components/grid/tutorials/extend-grid-with-javascript.md

   taxGrid.addExtension(new BulkActionCheckboxExtension());
 });
 ```
 The last thing to do is to run the compiler.
-More about compiler and npm commands here: https://devdocs.prestashop.com/1.7/development/compile-assets/.
+[More about compiler and npm commands here]({{ relref "/8/development/compile-assets" }}).

 In our example we open command line, cd to `{{Our prestashop root directory}}/admin-dev/themes/new-theme` and type the following command: